Long-Term Effects of Trazodone

 Taking trazodone for a long period of time increases the short-term risks and raises the potential for further long-term side effects.
 Trazodone may interfere with normal appetite and metabolism and lead to weight gain, for example.
-Long-term use of trazodone may help with insomnia symptoms, including nighttime awakenings and sleep difficulties; however, the Journal of Sleep Research warns that prolonged use of trazodone can also cause the following:
+Often prescribed for the treatment of insomnia, trazodone can be helpful in reducing nighttime wakings and helps people feel more rested; however, an article in the Journal of Sleep Research states that prolonged use of trazodone can also cause the following:

 - Short-term memory dysfunctions